Are Herbal Supplements FDA Approved?

 Frequently Asked Questions – Are Herbal Supplements FDA Approved?

-How can consumers verify if a supplement is FDA approved?
+2. How can consumers verify if a supplement is FDA-approved?

-What are the reasons some supplements are not FDA regulated?
+3. What are the reasons some supplements are not FDA-regulated?

-The FDA has banned a number of dietary supplements over the years due to safety concerns.
+The FDA has banned several dietary supplements over the years due to safety concerns.
 Some of the most well-known examples include ephedra, which was banned in 2004 due to its link to heart attacks and strokes, and DMAA, which was banned in 2013 due to its link to liver damage and death.

-Can you provide a list of dietary supplements that are FDA approved?
+5. Can you provide a list of dietary supplements that are FDA-approved?

 The FDA does not “approve” dietary supplements in the same way that it approves drugs.
 However, the FDA does maintain a list of ingredients that are Generally Recognized as Safe (GRAS) for use in dietary supplements.
 This list includes many common vitamins, minerals, and amino acids.